-For homes on corner and rearaccessed lots, architectural treatment, facade elements, roof articulation, materials and colours incorporated on the front facade must return along the secondary street frontage up to the corner fence return.
+For homes on corner and rear accessed lots, architectural treatment, façade elements, roof articulation, materials and colours incorporated on the front facade must return along the secondary street frontage up to the corner fence return on the ground floor and the entire first floor.
 Refer to corner fence requirements.